netxms/netxms-doc/admin/appendix.rst

     - Enable/disable ability to acknowledge an alarm for a specific time.
     - 1
     - Yes
-  * - EnableXMPPConnector
-    - This parameter displays if XMPP connector should be enabled on a server start.
-It is required to enable XMPP message sending.
-    - 0
-    - Yes
   * - EnableZoning
     - Enable/disable zoning support.
     - 0